-Mitra and Stark \cite{Mitra2001} studied a wavelength division multiplexing (WDM) system in which cross-phase modulation (XPM) is the only non-linear effect considered (ignoring Four-wave mixing (FWM) and assuming that self-phase modulation (SPM) can be fully corrected).
+Mitra and Stark \cite{Mitra2001} study a wavelength division multiplexing (WDM) system in which XPM is the only nonlinear effect, i.e., they ignore FWM and assume that self-phase modulation (SPM) can be fully corrected.
 A key simplification in \cite{Mitra2001} is approximating the sum of intensities of the interfering channels in the XPM term of the propagation equation by a Gaussian random process.
-A lower bound on capacity (per WDM channel) was derived for Gaussian inputs using only the input-output covariance matrix.
-The conclusion of \cite{Mitra2001} was that capacity has a peak and does not increase indefinitely with the input power.
-Tang \cite{Tang2001} studied WDM transmission over a single-span dispersion-free fiber link.
-In this case, the propagation equation can be solved analytically in closed-form.
-A lower bound on capacity was obtained for Gaussian inputs by computing the power spectral density of the input (the sum all WDM channels), the power spectral density of the output (the overall WDM signal after propagation) and the cross-spectral density of the input and output.
-Tang extended the results of \cite{Tang2001} to a multi-span dispersion-free fiber link in \cite{TangMultispan2001} and then to a multi-span dispersive fiber link in \cite{Tang2002}.
-In \cite{Tang2002}, a truncated Volterra series \cite{Ped1997Volterra} is used to approximate the solution to the NLS equation assuming that the effect of non-linearity is small.
-The lower bounds in \cite{Tang2001}, \cite{TangMultispan2001} and \cite{Tang2002} have a peak value as a function of input power.
-We \alert{remark} that it is implicit in the analysis of \cite{Tang2001,TangMultispan2001,Tang2002} that the receiver of each user has access to all the WDM channels and not just its own channel.
-Ho and Khan \cite{HoKahnOFC2002} studied WDM transmission over a multi-span dispersive fiber link.
-It is argued that under constant-envelope (also called constant-intensity) modulation with uniform phase\footnote{We refer to constant-envelope modulation with uniform phase as \emph{ring} modulation.}, SPM and XPM cause only non-time-variant phase shifts and hence the phase distortion is eliminated.
+A lower bound on capacity (per WDM channel) is derived for Gaussian inputs using the input-output covariance matrix.
+The conclusion of \cite{Mitra2001} is that the lower bound has a peak and does not increase indefinitely with the input power.
+Wegener et al \cite{Wegener2004} also study WDM transmission over a multi-span dispersive fiber link.
+To simplify the solution of the coupled propagation equations analytically, the technique of \cite{Mitra2001} is used and the FWM is replaced with a Gaussian random process.
+A lower bound on capacity is evaluated using the input-output covariance matrix.

+Ho and Kahn \cite{HoKahnOFC2002} study WDM transmission over a multi-span dispersive fiber link.
+They argue that under constant-envelope (or constant-intensity) modulation with uniform phase\footnote{We refer to constant-envelope modulation with uniform phase as \emph{ring} modulation.}, SPM and XPM cause only time-invariant phase shifts and hence the phase distortion is eliminated.
 By modeling FWM as additive Gaussian noise, they obtain an estimate of the information rate achieved by constant-envelope modulation.
-It is assumed that the FWM components from individual fiber spans combine incoherently.
-Wegener et al \cite{Wegener2004} studied WDM transmission over a multi-span dispersive fiber link.
-To simplify the solution of the coupled propagation equations analytically, the same technique in \cite{Mitra2001} is used as well as replacing the FWM with a Gaussian random process.
-A lower bound on capacity is evaluated using only the input-output covariance matrix.
+The FWM components from individual fiber spans are assumed to combine incoherently.